SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 ##### New default branding

-As of release 10.17 we will update the default branding for all Cumulocity default applications.
-Branded applications will stay branded.
-However as the navigator color changes from a dark color to a light color, the default navigator font color might not work with your branding.
-You can open the branding editor and apply a font color to the navigator already in this version.
-Otherwise, you could end up with a dark font color on a dark background, which might not be readable to your user.
+As of Release 10.17, we will update the default branding for all Cumulocity IoT default applications.
+Branded applications will not be affected, however, as the new navigator changes from a dark color to a light color, the default navigator font color might not work with your current branding settings.
+You might end up with a dark font color on a dark background, which might not be readable or accessible by your users.
+You can review this by opening the branding editor in the Administration application and check what font color you are using in the current version.

 #### Implemented